Vito217/VRIDE/README.md

 <ul>
   <li>The Pharo server must have a default author.
 Otherwise, if the user tries to define a method, the server will be waiting for an author.
 If the user selects the yet undefined method, the software will crash.</li>
   <li>Some details in the text editor, such as incorrect highlightning, coloring, blank spaces, etc.</li>
-  <li>A Roassal2 Grapher instance will appear on the same spot the player is standing.</li>
+  <li>A Roassal2 Grapher instance will appear on the same spot the player is standing on.</li>
   <li>Not every SVG extracted from Roassal2 is compatible with Unity.
 In that case, an [Error] code wil be thrown.</li>
   <li>Roassal2 Grapher as PNG is not well imported.
 Instead, it'll display a default question mark.</li>
 </ul>